shahzaibkhalid/lerna-tutorial/README.md

-# lerna-tutorial
-Lerna, simplified! 😎
+A tutorial on Lerna 😎